Being a handyman and a woodworker, you probably want a chainsaw that can chop-chop trees or logs easily.

 - Wrench (for opening chainsaw parts)

-After placing all the equipment on the table, it’s time to prepare your chainsaw to undergo surgery (Jokes apart).
+After placing all the equipment on the table, it’s time to prepare your mini chainsaw to undergo surgery (Jokes apart).
 I mean porting.

 Preparations before Porting a Chainsaw

 Start removing the chainsaw’s body, its chain bar, oil/gas, and other components such as cylinder detaching.
 But make sure you remove everything gently.
 Afterward, clean the cylinder with a rag to remove oil.
-And note down all the engine’s measures for later use, using calipers.
+And note down all the engine’s measurements for later use, using calipers.